Magento 2 Web Analytics: Select the Right Tracking Stack

 Using Mixpanel and Amplitude: enhanced e-commerce tracking for Magento 2

 Mixpanel and Amplitude are event-based analytics tools.
 They let you go beyond simple event logging and build flexible, detailed reports from those events.
 They are commonly used for Magento 2 customer behavior analytics.
+To wire Mixpanel up to a Magento store without custom development, you can use our Mixpanel integration for Magento 2, which tracks ecommerce events and stitches them to logged-in customers out of the box.

 For example, you can easily measure the time between a user’s first visit and the moment they place an order.
 With the right configuration, you can also see the average time by product, by category, and so on.

-Additionally, unlike a GTM + GA setup, Mixpanel provides access to raw, event-level data, not only aggregated reports.
+Unlike a GTM + GA setup, Mixpanel provides access to raw, event-level data, not only aggregated reports.
 You can export the full stream of events recorded on your site at any time and work with them directly.

 For example, using this approach, we calculated the share of visitors who read our blog and eventually placed an order.
 The goal was not to look only at last-click traffic from the blog.